310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 U-Um, hellooo…?
 I-Is there someone… out there…?

-…………
+……………

 <th>(…N-No response.
 Of course there wouldn’t be.)</th>

-<th>(No one in our school is enthusiastic enough to practice past schooltime, and the teacher currently on duty isn’t that serious about their job, either.)</th>
+<th>(No one in our school is enthusiastic enough to practice past school time, and the teacher currently on duty isn’t that serious about their job, either.)</th>

 <th>(I specifically chose a day like this, just so I could clean the pool in secret.)</th>